-The upcoming release of the film 42 gave me inspiration (and an excuse) to write this piece, but it also speaks more ways we are still learning from Jackie.
+The upcoming release of the film 42 gave me inspiration (and an excuse) to write this piece, but it also speaks to more ways we are still learning from Jackie.
 It will undoubtedly gross millions of dollars and I hope it is a quality film, but let us not take away from it the idea that sports being opened up to minorities means that all the work is done.
 It is amazing that we can live in a time where so many differently pigmented faces can dominate professional and collegiate sports and entertainment ...

 But there are still many damning facts, including the NCAA stats on minority head coaches.
-Yes, there were 15 black coaches in 124 Division 1 schools last year, and that was a marked improvement.
+Yes, there were 15 black coaches in 124 Division 1 schools last year, and that was a marked improvement, but one long overdue.
 Quickly, name every minority who is also an owner of a sports franchise but is not one of the greatest players of all time.
 And the horrifying story at Rutgers basketball reminds us that skin color isn't the only way to try to dehumanize someone.

 "The way I figured it, I was even with baseball and baseball with me.
 The game had done much for me, and I had done much for it."

 Pee Wee Reese was a great ballplayer in his own right.
-He was, however, probably most famous for a single moment in his life during some particularly harsh harassment of his 2nd basemen, when he committed the seemingly innocuous act of putting his arm around his teammate.
+He was, however, probably most famous for a single moment in his life during some particularly harsh harassment of his first basemen, when he committed the seemingly innocuous act of putting his arm around his teammate.
 People saw that who had potentially never before seen a white man embrace a black man, and certainly not in the face of "his fellow whites."
 And therein lies our unfulfilled and ongoing promise to the legacy of Jackie Robinson.

-We owe him the promise that we will ever strive to be better, that we will put our arms around those who need it at times it matters the most.
+We owe him the promise that we will ever strive to be better, that we will put our arms around those who need it in the times it matters the most.
 We owe him the promise to not let any "Jackie Robinson" since the original walk alone.
 We owe him the promise that, no matter their endeavors, all people regardless of skin color, religion, background, or sexual orientation ought to be judged on their merits.

 The horizon looks beautiful from here, but as long as there are still lessons to be applied from his story, we are all still learning from Jackie.